 (I hope he was right because boy do I know how to wander!)
 The path began like this.
 Magic found me at the age of seven when I unwrapped a Fisher Price magic set for Christmas.
 I instantly morphed into a “boy wonder magician” (or so I thought!); all those arcane secrets empowered me to do impossible things.
 After that, my teenage adventures in theatre and visual arts led me to study these in University.

-But clearly these fields weren’t impractical enough for earning a solid living, as my hobby of singing was about to get promoted to become my post-grad training as an opera singer.
+But clearly these fields weren’t impractical enough for earning a solid living.
+My hobby of singing was about to get promoted to become my post-grad training as an opera singer.
 Magic performances helped fund my music studies in London and Bologna, Italy over five years … and the magic kept growing until … at one point I had to decide which career it was going to be… magic won.

 What’s so exciting now is that my various interests shape my magic performances.
 It’s how Ella Fitzgerald sang:

-There are the obvious crossovers you’d spot; like how I blend singing into the magic in a few of my after dinner magic acts.
+There are the obvious crossovers you’d spot; like how I blend singing into the magical performances in a few of my after dinner magic acts.

 But outside influences are usually much more subtle; like maybe it’s something that happens in a novel that I think would make a great segment in one of my shows.
 Or a scene in a film that inspires a presentation for when working as a close-up magician.
 The audience is never aware of these things, but I think the inspirations make the act richer and more interesting.
 Good magicians’ performances are about much more than ‘tricks’.